CS

 Feature Showdown

-The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Volvo XC90 gets a 11.2-inch display.
+The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Volvo XC90 gets a 11.2-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Volvo XC90 counters with head-up display, wireless charging, panoramic roof, heated front seats, power tailgate and Bowers & Wilkins audio that the Toyota LandCruiser 300 does not offer.
 Which feature set matters more depends on your daily routine and priorities.